-For developers who are not interested in defect detection, type-driven tools and techniques such as autocomplete, API documentation and support for refactoring can still be useful.
+For developers who are not interested in defect detection, type-driven tools and techniques such as autocomplete, API documentation and type-driven refactoring are still useful.
 For such developers, Luau provides a nonstrict mode, which we hope will eventually be useful for all developers.
-This does not aim for soundness, but instead has the goal of "no false positives", in the sense that any flagged code is guaranteed to produce a runtime error when executed.
+This non-strict typing mode is particularly useful when adopting Luau types in pre-existing code that was not authored with the type system in mind.
+Non-strict mode does not aim for soundness, but instead has the goal of "no false positives", in the sense that any flagged code is guaranteed to produce a runtime error when executed.